linl33/bohemia/guide/guide.md

 ```
 CREATE DATABASE IF NOT EXISTS 'openhds';
 CREATE DATABASE IF NOT EXISTS 'odk_prod';
+(I had an error if I used single quotes).
 ```
 - Grant access privileges to user:
 `GRANT ALL ON *.* TO 'data'@'%';`
 - Flush privileges: `flush privileges;`
+(Should we say to first exist the sql command line interface with '\q'?)
 - Grant outside access to MySQL (optional): Comment out the line starting with `Bind-Address` by adding a `#` prior to it in `/etc/mysql/my.cnf`, and then restart MySQL-service by running: `sudo service mysql restart`
+(I didnt have a line starting with `Bind-Address so i ignored this).

 ### Installing Tomcat 8